 Choose one example of a scene that Smith does not address (or details she doesn’t provide about a scene she does describe) that illustrates how Haynes uses Foucault’s concept of heterotopia and what that heterotopic moment shows about Carol and Therese’s world.

 Answers may vary.
-If there is time, it might be interesting to review the scene in which Therese reads the ltter Carol has left for her (Approx. 1:27:30:-1:29:45).
+If there is time, it might be interesting to review the scene in which Therese reads the letter Carol has left for her (Approx. 1:27:30:-1:29:45).
 In the singular moment of true emotional devastation we see from Therese, she gets out of Abby’s car and vomits in an open field.
 It is a very different setting than the cramped motel rooms, apartment doorways, and cars we see her in throughout the rest of the film, and this appears to occur at twilight, echoing Smith’s comments on “odd girls and twilight lovers” (2).
 In contrast to the restrictive spaces that Therese primarily occupies, this is a singular moment of emotional expression that is possible for her.
 This highlights the importance of considering space and constraints as a way to examine the suffocation of homophobia and silence that pervades the settings she typically encounters.

 Whole class discussion.